 When people think about East Germany, they usually picture East Berlin.
 The Berlin Wall.
 The Plattenbauten.
 The DDR prisons.
 It was the largest East German city with a population of 1.2 million in 1988.

 But Berlin has moved on.
+The country has moved on.
 Though there are plenty of reminders of the time behind the Wall, the country is never content to stand still.

-The city has since seen steady decline.
+The city has since seen a steady decline.
 Its population is dwindling and jobs have all but dried up.
 On the city website, it appears the most exciting thing to happen is a visit from American movie star, Tom Hanks.
 Here — as in other sites on the list — you will find not a thriving town, but a life-sized museum piece to life in the DDR.

-Held at certain times by the Holy Roman Emperor, Kingdom of Poland, and duchy of Bohemia, the town was largely forgotten under DDR rule.
-This served it well as some of its most beautiful buildings were left perfectly preserved, buildings such as the 1913 Jugendstil Görlitzer Warenhaus (a department store in the city center).
-It was cast as the interior of the hotel in Wes Anderson's "The Grand Budapest Hotel" which showcased such spectacular features as original chandeliers and stained-glass ceiling.
+Held at certain times by the Holy Roman Emperor, Kingdom of Poland, and Duchy of Bohemia, the town was largely forgotten under DDR rule.
+This served it well as some of its most beautiful buildings were left perfectly preserved.
+Buildings such as the 1913 Jugendstil Görlitzer Warenhaus (a department store in the city center).
+It was cast as the interior of the hotel in Wes Anderson's "The Grand Budapest Hotel" which showcased such spectacular features as original chandeliers and a stained-glass ceiling.

 Even older, Oberlausitzische Bibliothek der Wissenschaften is a magnificent library with over 140,000 volumes.
 It holds materials ranging from legal texts to natural sciences to historical literature.